marwenilo/GameHouse/client/README.md

 ### 1. Unzip the project

-Extract the contents of the ZIP file you received: marwen-magri-frontend-2025.zip
+Extract the contents of the ZIP file you received: marwen-magri-frontend-2025-main.zip

-- Navigate into the project folder:
+- Navigate into the project folder inside marwen-magri-frontend-2025-main folder:

 - cd client